canonic-epicure/Shotenjin/README.md

 DESCRIPTION
 ===========

-Shotenjin.Joosed is a Yet Another JavaScript templating engine, based on Shotenjin by [Makoto Kuwata](http://www.kuwata-lab.com/)
+Shotenjin.Joosed is a Yet Another JavaScript Templating Engine, based on Shotenjin by [Makoto Kuwata](http://www.kuwata-lab.com/)
-It was ported to Joose, along with some improvements.
+Shotenjin was ported to Joose, along with some improvements.

 The main difference of Shotenjin from other templating solutions is that for the templating language it uses JavaScript itself.
 Thus, Shotenjin templates are not *compiled* into JavaScript, they are only *parsed*.